reanblock/ai-coding-examples/README.md

 # Prompt Examples

+Recommend reading [Prompt Engineering Guide](https://www.promptingguide.ai/) and then follow through these examples:

 ## Example 1: Simple Hello World

 Starting point is an empty `main.py` file in a basic Python `uv` project.